amdcat0419/amdcat0419/README.md

 3. Python

-# Be able to Develope
+# Be able to Develop
 ```
 Software
 Game